The iSchool Professional Mentor Program

 Three Skype Sessions and One Half-day Job Shadow

 The School of Information Sciences at the University of Urbana-Champaign invites professionals with three years' experience or more to participate in our Professional Mentor Program.
-This semester long program provides an opportunity for professionals with at least three years’ experience to connect with current students through three half-hour Skype interviews and, if geographically convenient, a half-day job shadow experience.
+This semester long program connects alumni, employers, and friends with current students through three half-hour Skype interviews and, if geographically convenient, a half-day job shadow experience.

 Students Take Initiative